cjmyles/instant-react/README.md

 Please see the [Fetch Requests](#fetch-requests) section for more information on using an external server for requests.

 ### Modifying Config

-**Please note**: Sensitive config values should only be committed to the repository after being encrypted.
-As a consequence, the `development.json` and `production.json` files are excluded by git via the `.gitignore` file by default.
-Please see [Securing Production Config Files](https://github.com/lorenwest/node-config/wiki/Securing-Production-Config-Files) for more information.

 Assuming your `config/default.json` file looks like this